 If the name is neither a shell function nor a builtin, and contains no slashes, bash searches each element of the PATH for a directory containing an executable file by that name.
 Bash uses a hash table to remember the full pathnames of executable files (see hash under SHELL BUILTIN COMMANDS below).
 A full search of the directories in PATH is performed only if the command is not found in the hash table.
-If the search is unsuccessful, the shell searches for a defined shell function named command\not\found\handle.
-If that function exists, it is invoked with the original command and the original command's arguments as its arguments, and the function's exit status becomes the exit status of the shell.
+If the search is unsuccessful, the shell searches for a defined shell function named command_not_found_handle.
+If that function exists, it is invoked in a separate execution environment with the original command and the original command's arguments as its arguments, and the function's exit status becomes the exit status of that subshell.
 If that function is not defined, the shell prints an error message and returns an exit status of 127.